Dealing with a Crisis (or Unplanned) Pregnancy

 COVID19 restrictions has led to some changes and adaptations in the way we deliver our healthcare services.
 Significant changes have been made to our Early Medical Abortion Service, which can be found on our the Step-By-Step Guidelines page.

-Crisis Pregnancy Counselling
+Unplanned or Crisis Pregnancy Counselling

 By coming to a Dublin Well Woman Centre clinic for pregnancy counselling, you will have the chance to discuss all of your options – abortion, adoption and parenting – in a nondirective counselling session with one of our experienced counsellors.
 Non directive pregnancy counselling means that the counsellor will not offer any opinion as to what may be best for you.
 Instead, she is there to provide a safe and completely confidential space for you to explore your own feelings around your pregnancy, and the options you feel are open to you.